JulianNicholls/Modern-React-and-Redux/README.md

 ## Progress

-  296 - Beginning Context
+  307 - Beginning section 24 - Replacing Redux with Context

 ## Differences from Stephen

 * My components are all functional components with hooks, from lecture 74 onwards.

 * My components are all in a `src/components` directory.
 Stephen starts to do this after a while too.

 * I usually destructure props, e.g. `const SeasonDisplay = ({ lat }) => ...`
   vs `const SeasonDisplay = (props) => ...`